olle/high_value_low_risk_toolset/README.md

 # High Value Low Risk Toolset

-In 2014 I wrote down my thoughts on frontend software development toolsets, as a reaction to a request for a rather strict evaluation on the (at that time) popular frameworks, for a customer project.
+In 2014 I wrote down my thoughts on frontend software development toolsets, as a reaction to a request for a rather strict evaluation of the (at the time) most popular frameworks, for a customer project.

 **[high_value_low_risk_toolset.md](./high_value_low_risk_toolset.md)**